WNBW-DT: Newscasts

 WGFL and WNBW simulcast CBS 4 News, which produced 6 and 11 p.m. newscasts for the Gainesville area and cut-ins during the stations' respective national morning shows.
 The news service was known as GTN News until 2016 and produced by Independent News Network in Davenport, Iowa.
 The newscasts were produced at Sinclair's WPEC in West Palm Beach.

 On May 12, 2023, the stations aired one final newscast, as Sinclair discontinued the local news operation.
-Both stations now run editions of Sinclair's nationally syndicated newscast The National News Desk in place of locally-produced newscasts.
+Both stations now run editions of Sinclair's nationally syndicated newscast The National News Desk in place of locally-produced newscasts until WNBW and WGFL's third subchannel swapped affiliations on December 10, 2025.

 Technical information

 Subchannels

 The station's signal is multiplexed: